julien-lange/asynchronous-subtyping/README.md

 * Remove the `-T` flag if you want to print graphs (this might take a while in some cases)

 #### Interactive mode

+* Run the following to check whether T1 is a subtype of T2  `./Checker -T 'T1' 'T2'`